bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 If any one module anywhere in your dependency tree has a known vulnerability, then there's a **possibility** your code is vulnerable too.
 I say there's a *possibility* because not all vulnerabilities in your tree can actually be triggered from your code.
 If you depend on a module that has two functions, one with a known vulnerability, and one without, and your code only uses the safe one, then your code is not actually vulnerable!

-It's often much more nuanced than that — if the vulnerability can only be triggered when a third optional argument is passed, and you never pass such an argument, then even though you're using a function with a known vulnerability, you're still safe because you're not using the vulnerable part of the module.
+It's often much more nuanced than that.
+If the vulnerability can only be triggered when a third optional argument is passed, and you never pass such an argument, then even though you're using a function with a known vulnerability, you're still safe because you're not using the vulnerable part of the module.

 In other words, **your code is not actually vulnerable to every vulnerability that exists in your dependency tree**!

 ### There is no Simple Solution

-It might be tempting to just stop using NPM modules, but not only is that utterly impractical, it's also like to be **less** secure!
+It might be tempting to just stop using NPM modules, but not only is that utterly impractical, it's also likely to be **less** secure!

-No one can possibly be expert at everything, an no amount careful coding can make up for years of real-world testing by a large community.
+No one can possibly be an expert at everything, and no amount of careful coding can make up for years of real-world testing by a large community.
 Realistically, the code you write yourself to avoid depending on NPM modules probably contains more vulnerabilities than any reputable NPM module does!

 This means we need a nuanced approach, which means we can't fall back to hard-and-fast rules, but we need to use our own best judgement 🙁

 ### You're Not Alone — There is Help!

-The entire open source community is very aware of these supply-chain problems, so there's a lot of work underway to make it ever harder for the attackers to succeed.
-There will always be some attacks that succeed, at least for a while, but there's a lot going on to tighten things up.
+The entire open source community is very aware of these supply-chain problems, so there's a lot of work underway to make it ever harder for attackers to succeed.
+There will always be some attacks that succeed, at least for a while, but a lot is going on to tighten things up.

 For example, both NPM and GitHub are updating their systems to add ever more safety mechanisms.

-To illustrate this point, when I first signed up to GitHub decades ago, and when I first opened my NPM developer account, neither site required multi-factor authentication, and neither site did any kind of automated vulnerability scanning against the code I published.
+To illustrate this point, when I first signed up to GitHub decades ago and opened my NPM developer account, neither site required multi-factor authentication, and neither site did any kind of automated vulnerability scanning against the code I published.

 Today, I can't log into GitHub without my PassKey, and I was forced to add multi-factor authentication to my NPM account to continue publishing modules.
 I can't publish new versions of the Linkify tool without passing **two** multi-factor authentication challenges, and all my code is scanned in the background by both GitHub and NPM to check for known vulnerabilities.